 Requests for an HLOA made after this deadline will only be considered for the following semester.
 Cornell Health does not make HLOA recommendations retroactively (i.e., for a semester prior to the current one).

 Financial implications: Contact your college or school to determine the financial implications of taking an HLOA.
 Undergraduates who have financial aid must contact the Office of Financial Aid.
 The University Bursar provides information regarding eligibility for tuition reimbursement.

-International students: International students must contact the International Students and Scholars Office (ISSO) to determine the impact of a leave on their visa status.
+International students: International students must contact the Office of Global Learning to determine the impact of a leave on their visa status.

 Health insurance: Review your health insurance coverage to find out how it might be impacted by an HLOA.
 Students enrolled in Cornell's Student Health Plan (SHP) who take an HLOA are automatically covered for the remainder of the plan year; they also may be eligible to purchase a one-time, one-year extension of SHP insurance.
 The Office of Student Health Benefits can provide detailed guidance.
 Students with other health insurance plans should contact the plan provider to clarify coverage (see number on the insurance card).
 In some cases, students may need to apply for continuation of coverage (COBRA).
 Please note that enrollment in COBRA is time-sensitive.

 - On-campus housing: Housing and Dining Contracts Office

 - Meal plan: Housing and Dining Contracts Office

 - Academic accommodations for a health condition: Student Disability Services